Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Results: Entanglement and mutual information at finite temperatures

 are the mean thermal occupations in the symmetric and antisymmetric sectors.
-The result can be generalized to the case where each sector has a different temperature $(\beta^+ \neq \beta^-)$ by appropriately defining $\eta_k^\pm$. \tm{From Eq. \eqref{eq:log_neg}, we see a competition between tunneling strength $J$ and the temperature $T = (k_B\beta)^{-1}$ in establishing entanglement ($k_B$ is the Boltzmann constant).
-On the one hand, tunneling tends to create entanglement since the spectral ratio satisfies $(\varepsilon_k^-/\varepsilon_k^+)(E_k/(E_k+2\hbar J))\leq 1$ with the inequality being saturated at $J = 0$.
-On the other hand, temperature tends to destroy entanglement with the term $(1+2\eta_k^+)(1+2\eta_k^-)\geq 1$.}
+The result can be generalized to the case where each sector has a different temperature $(\beta^+ \neq \beta^-)$ by appropriately defining $\eta_k^\pm$.
+From Eq. \eqref{eq:log_neg}, we see a competition between tunneling strength $J$ and the temperature $T = (k_B\beta)^{-1}$ in establishing entanglement ($k_B$ is the Boltzmann constant).
+On the one hand, tunneling tends to create entanglement since the spectral ratio satisfies $C_{k,J}\leq 1$ with the inequality being saturated at $J = 0$.
+This implies that at zero temperatures ($\eta_k^+ = \eta_k^- = 0$), all modes are entangled as long as $J>0$.
+However, as expected, temperature tends to destroy entanglement with the term $(1+2\eta_k^+)(1+2\eta_k^-)\geq 1$.

-\tm{For a fixed tunneling strength, we calculate} the threshold temperature $T^*$ above which entanglement vanishes, i.e. $E_{\mathcal{N}}(T) = 0$ for all $T>T^*$ where
+For a fixed tunneling strength, we calculate the threshold temperature $T^*$ above which entanglement vanishes, i.e. $E_{\mathcal{N}}(T) = 0$ for all $T>T^*$ where

-easily solvable by root-finding. \tm{Applying this formula reveals that the threshold temperature increases with stronger tunneling (Fig. \ref{fig:log_neg_thermal}a).
-Similarly, one may fix the temperature and find the critical tunneling strength needed to observe entanglement, which would be stronger for higher temperatures.}
+easily solvable by root-finding.
 At this point, we remark that while the Hamiltonian \eqref{eq:KG_hamiltonian} can be written as coupled quantum harmonic oscillators, whose thermal entanglement and threshold temperature have been studied in a general setting \cite{anders2008entanglement, anders2008thermal}, we identify a solvable and experimentally relevant instance of such models.
 We also go further by evaluating the experimental attainability of the threshold temperature and exploring the entanglement scaling with tunable system parameters such as tunneling strength, system's length, and mean density.
 Later in the section, we will probe the transition point between quantum and classical correlation by comparing logarithmic negativity with mutual information.